Sean-Jay-M/BashDatabase/README.md

   shutdown.
 The client can differentiate between the varios different users, but will shutdown if there is an incorrect request made.

-Python validator available upon request.
+Python validator available upon request..